Inducing Strong Non-Linearities in a Phonon Trapping Quartz Bulk Acoustic Wave Resonator Coupled to a Superconducting Quantum Interference Device: Results: Towards a Cryogenic Quartz Oscillator

+One of the major requirements for feedback oscillators is an existence of a nonlinear element used to to create a limit cycle by transferring the main tone energy to higher harmonics.
+Despite the long history of classical feedback oscillators, the latter problem has recently emerged again for designing of CQO.
+Typically a CQO operating around $7$K has an extremely high power dependence with a power coefficient of frequency of order $1$ Hz$\mu$W at $-30$~dBm of input power, about 1000 times higher than a room temperature oscillator\cite{eugene}.
+A solution is to utilise an ultra high Quality factor resonator coupled to a nonlinear superconducting circuit to lower the threshold power.
+The BAW resonator can thus provide very narrow spectral lines, while the superconducting circuit adds the strong nonlinearities required at low powers.
+In this work we utilizes a Superconducting Quantum Interference Device (SQUID) circuit\cite{SQUIDbook} coupled to a high $Q$ BAW Cavity\cite{Goryachev:2014ab}.

 The connection topologies involve a SQUID input coil, a two electrode BAW resonator and an external signal source.
 The parallel connection is realised when all three devices share the same voltage (see Fig.~\ref{setupSIG} (A)), and the series connection, when the three devices form a single current contour (see Fig.~\ref{setupSIG} (B)).
-These topologies may be understood as loaded feedback QCOs with an open-loop.
+These topologies may be understood as loaded feedback QCO with an open-loop.
 In both cases, the SQUID-BAW system is cooled down to $3.8$K with a conventional pulse-tube cryocooler.
-The acoustic resonator is an SC-cut\cite{pz:1988zr} BVA (electrodeless) \cite{besson2} quartz BAW device, whereas the SQUID is a commercial Niobium amplifier.
-Both devices have been used for Nyquist noise measurements at liquid helium temperatures\cite{Goryachev:2014ab}.
-The signal is fed through a long coaxial line ending at a $-60$dB cold attenuator.
+The acoustic resonator is an SC-cut\cite{pz:1988zr} BVA (electrodeless) \cite{besson2} quartz BAW device {(1 mm thick, 30 mm diameter)}, whereas the SQUID is a commercial Niobium amplifier { for which the current bias is applied across the loop.
+The SQUID amplifier does not have additional noise cancellation, and its flux bias is static.
+Bias parameters are tuned to maximise gain in the small signal case that is estimated to be $1.2$~MOhm in terms of transimpedance relating input current and the output voltage. } Both devices have been used for Nyquist noise measurements at liquid helium temperatures\cite{Goryachev:2014ab}.
+The signal is fed through a long coaxial line ending at a $-60$~dB cold attenuator.
 The output signal of the cold part of the DC SQUID amplifier is retrieved via a micro-coaxial line, which is connected to and read out by a room temperature amplifier.
 All the data is acquired by a Vector Network Analyser locked to a Hydrogen maser providing extra frequency stability over long averaging times.
-Long averaging times are required to keep the measurement bandwidth as low as $3-10$Hz in order to avoid system ringing due to very high Quality factors.
+Long averaging times are required to keep the measurement bandwidth as low as $3-10$~Hz in order to avoid system ringing due to very high Quality factors.